Joao-O-Santos/make-it-stop/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Description

+This project aims at developing infrastructure for generating simple pages (and one day blogs as well) from plain markdown files, coupled with some basic `html` and `css`, effectively using `GNU Make` as the static website generator.

 ## GitLab CI

 This project's static Pages are built by [GitLab CI][ci], following the steps